-- (A) A representative must act in a manner that furthers the efficient, fair, and orderly conduct of the proceeding. - (B) A representative may not destroy, falsify, or conceal relevant evidence, including witness testimony, from the tribunal or another participant in the proceeding. - (C) A representative may not make a frivolous discovery request or fail to make a reasonably diligent effort to comply with a valid discovery request. - (D) A representative shall treat witnesses fairly and with due consideration.
-A representative shall not seek to corruptly influence a witness or otherwise interfere with a witness' ability to give accurate testimony.
+- (A) A representative must act in a manner that furthers the efficient, fair, and orderly conduct of the proceeding. - (B) A representative may not falsify or unlawfully destroy, alter, falsify or conceal relevant evidencematerial with potential evidentiary value, including witness testimony, from the tribunal or another participant in the proceeding. - (C) A representative may not make a frivolous discovery request or fail to make a reasonably diligent effort to comply with a valid discovery request. - (D) A representative shall treat witnesses fairly and with due consideration.
+A representative shall not seek to conceal a potential witness or corruptly influence a witness or otherwise interfere with a witness' ability to give accurate testimony.

 - 1. (to subsection (A)): Candor, diligence and promptness are all factors in the efficient, fair and orderly conduct of the proceeding.
-See rules 303, 311, and 312. - 2. (to subsection (D)): The language of this subsection was derived from a regulation of the Surface Transportation Board, 49 C.F.R. § 1103.25(b).
+See rules 303, 311, and 312. - (to subsection (D)): The language of this subsection was derived from a regulation of the Surface Transportation Board, 49 C.F.R. § 1103.25(b). - 2.3. (to subsection (D)): For example, a representative may not counsel or assist a witness to testify falsely.
+See ABA Model Rule of Professional Conduct 3.4(b).

-Commented [MG108]: Comment from George Cohen: Does this add anything to Rules 303 and 311?
+Commented [MG117]: Comment from George Cohen: Does this add anything to Rules 303 and 311?

-Commented [MG109]: Comment from George Cohen: Add "unlawfully," which appears in Rule 3.4(a)?
+Commented [MG118]: Comment from George Cohen: Add "unlawfully," which appears in Rule 3.4(a)?

-Commented [MG110]: Comment from George Cohen: Add "alter," which appears in Rule 3.4(a)?
+Commented [MG119]: Comment from George Cohen: Add "alter," which appears in Rule 3.4(a)?

-Commented [MG111]: Comment from George Cohen: Perhaps add the witness testimony material from Rule 312(B) here.
+Commented [MG120]: Comment from George Cohen: Perhaps add the witness testimony material from Rule 312(B) here.